 Who is eligible to serve?

 All ICMA members, regardless of membership category, are eligible to serve, and everyone is encouraged to apply.
-Members who have not recently served on a committee, task force, or advisory board are especially urged to volunteer.
+Members who have not recently served on a committee or task force are especially urged to volunteer.

 Are there any particular qualifications sought in volunteers?

 Most importantly, ICMA is looking for volunteers with enthusiasm, creativity, and a willingness to actively participate.
-There are some committees, task forces, and advisory boards that require subject matter expertise as well.
+There are some committees and task forces that require subject matter expertise as well.
 Attention is also given to ensure representation of minorities, women, and assistants, as well as members working in counties and councils of government.
 Another goal is to appoint members from each ICMA membership region.
 Members must be willing and able to actively participate by attending meetings and working on projects.

 How are members appointed?